LeandroD94/Papers/README.md

 Hi everyone!

 In this repository I store and share the scripts that I used to analyse the data of the scientific publications where I'm involved.
-At this regard, it is worth to mention that the professor Matteo Ramazzotti (my PhD tutor) cooperated in the design of most of those analyses scripts.
+At this regard, it is worth to mention that the professor Matteo Ramazzotti (https://github.com/matteoramazzotti) cooperated in the design of most of those analyses scripts.

 The folder names begin with the year of publication (NB: this is often different from the year in which the script and the analyses have been performed) and reports a quick summary of the paper topic and/or its first author name.
 In particular, in each folder of this repository the following files are always featured: